imaginethat01/imaginethat01.github.io-Node-MYSQL/README.md

  - We run the script bamazonCustomer.js to start the application.

 - A list of items which have their properties laid out in a SQL database / table is returned to the user.
+  The user is able to select a product from the list using the up and down keys and then pressing enter on the selected item.

 <img src="projectphotos/firstscreen.jpg">